-A Release 6 P-CSCF shall propose SA alternatives for Release 5 and Release 6 UE"s since the UE may or may not support confidentiality protection.
-The P-CSCF selects the SPI for the inbound SA.
 The P-CSCF then selects the SPIs for the inbound SAs.
-The same SPI number shall be used for Release 5 and Release 6 options.
 The P-CSCF shall define the SPIs such that they are unique and different from any SPIs as received in the Security-setup-line from the UE.

 NOTE: This rule is needed since the UE and the P-CSCF use the same key for inbound and outbound traffic.